 Traffic signal communications have been rapidly changing in the last several years.
 Migration from the 170E/HC11 controller to the 2070L controller to the current advanced transportation controller (ATC) has resulted in advanced methods of communication between the devices in the field and also communication from the field back to a central control.
 The 170 controller used twisted pair copper interconnect for communication between signals with dial up telephone service for remote communication.
 The ATC is capable of being connected to a network and uses MaxView central software to remotely monitor and manage traffic signal timing performance.

-At the present time, region traffic and the traffic-roadway section do not have the staff and expertise to design networking and communication systems for traffic signals.
-Until the traffic-roadway section is able to provide this expertise, the ITS unit is responsible for determining the form of communication to be used on the project (see section 7.3).
+At the present time, region traffic and the traffic engineering section do not have the staff and expertise to design networking and communication systems for traffic signals.
+Until the traffic engineering section is able to provide this expertise, the ITS unit is responsible for determining the form of communication to be used on the project (see section 7.3).
 The ITS unit will design certain portions of the work, with the traffic signal designer responsible for other portions of the work.
 ITS unit is also responsible for ordering the network and radio equipment and coordinating the installation and turn-on of the network circuits with the information services branch staff (ISB).

 Forms of Communication

-The ITS unit, in conjunction with traffic-roadway section, will determine the proper form of communication based on region traffic’s needs.
+The ITS unit, in conjunction with traffic engineering section, will determine the proper form of communication based on region traffic’s needs.
 Fiber optic is the preferred form.
 If fiber optic is not feasible, other acceptable options include 4.9GHz radio (back to a nearby ODOT facility), cellular broadband, and leased dedicated ethernet.

 Twisted pair copper (VDSL) is no longer allowed for new installations.
 Existing signals with twisted pair copper should be replaced with fiber optic or one of the other acceptable options.
 In rare circumstances, existing twisted pair copper for VDSL networking may still be allowed if the ITS support coordinator tests and determines the cabling will meet performance specifications.